 Introduction

-Vertex AI Recommendations is one of the first publicly available Google algorithms that allows retailers to use the same intent-based search and prediction algorithms pioneered by Google’s search, ads, and YouTube engines.
-Many legacy ecommerce recommendations solutions simply recommend products to shoppers based on popularity or crowdsourcing purchase data.
-While this can be effective in some use cases, Google’s algorithms can take your website a massive leap forward by learning from individual customer browsing activity across devices, pages, and channels.
-Then, after learning from this activity, the AI models can prioritize recommendations that are personalized to every single shopper at all of your touch points.
+Vertex AI Recommendations, also known as Recommendations from Vertex AI Search, is one of the first publicly available Google algorithms that allows retailers to use the same intent-based search and prediction algorithms pioneered by Google’s search, ads, and YouTube engines.
+Many legacy ecommerce recommendations solutions simply recommend products to shoppers based on popularity or crowdsourcing historical purchase data.
+While this can be effective in basic use cases, Google’s algorithms takes ecommerce websites a massive leap forward by learning from individual customer browsing activity across devices, pages, and channels.
+Then, after learning from this activity, the AI models can prioritize recommendations that are personalized to every single shopper at every single touch point.

 When compared to baseline recommendation systems, retailers can expect up to a 90% increase in clickthrough rates, 50% increase in revenue, and 40% increase in conversions driven by recommendations.
 On many stores, this can result in a 5% total lift in revenue per session.

-Google provides several AI models to choose from, and this article explains the best practices to look out for to benefit from the largest lift in revenue.
+Google provides several Vertex AI Search recommendations models to choose from, and this article explains the best practices to look out for to benefit from the largest lift in revenue.

 The Three Steps to Creating AI Models